LIT 317/WGS 317/ENGL 670: “The Witch in Literature”

 second half - due April 15

-This payment is due to the Office of Summer /Winter Programs (Green Hall 203) by check or cash.
+This payment is due to the Office of Student Accounts (Green Hall 119) by check or cash.
 The cost of the trip portion of the course will include the following:

-- daily visits to the Danvers Library (where students will conduct archival research of the 1692 manuscripts)
+- visits to the Danvers Library (where students will conduct archival research of the 1692 manuscripts)

 - tours of the Witch House, the Witch Dungeon and the Witch Museum